ERNEST TAYLOR EASTWOOD 1877–1918

 Ernest Taylor Eastwood four years old and living with father, Simon, stonemason, mother, Ellen, née Taylor, brothers William, age 15, Henry, 9, and sister Anne, 6, on Bingham Rd, Radcliffe on Trent.

 Age 14 living with father Simon and brother William 25, both stone masons and mother Ellen on Bingham Road, Radcliffe on Trent.
-He is employed as an apprentice Lace Agent.
+He was employed as an apprentice Lace Agent.

 Regular soldier in the British Army, rank Corporal, serving with the Royal Engineers.
-His father Simon, mother Ellen and brother William are still living on Bingham Road, Radcliffe on Trent.
-Simon and William are working as stone masons.
-His brother Henry is also a Corporal serving with the Royal Engineers and living in Weymouth with his wife Emma.
+His father Simon, mother Ellen and brother William were still living on Bingham Road, Radcliffe on Trent.
+Simon and William were working as stone masons.
+His brother Henry was also a Corporal serving with the Royal Engineers and living in Weymouth with his wife Emma.

 Death of father Simon Thomas, age 66

-Age 34 and boarding in Felixstowe with Florence Mahala Drage, and working as an electrician for the Royal Engineers.
+Age 34 and boarding in Felixstowe with Florence Mahala Drage nee Clarke, and working as an electrician for the Royal Engineers.
 The husband of Florence Drage, William, was a regular soldier, a Lieutenant in the Royal Engineers.
-Household consisted of Florence, age 30, who was married, four step children, ages 5-10, three natural children, ages 1-5 and two servants.
-His mother and brother William (single) remain living on Bingham Road, Radcliffe on Trent.
+Household consisted of William’s wife, Florence, age 30, William’s four step children, ages 5-10, by Florence’s previous marriage to Charles London (died 1905), William and Florence’s three children, ages 1-5 and two servants.
+Ernest’s mother and brother William (single) remain living on Bingham Road, Radcliffe on Trent.
 William has his own business as a stone mason.
-His brother Henry is married and living in Shrewsbury, Shropshire with his wife and four children.
-He is a Quartermaster Sergeant with the Royal Engineers, working as a military foreman.
+His brother Henry was married and living in Shrewsbury, Shropshire with his wife and four children.
+He was a Quartermaster Sergeant with the Royal Engineers, working as a military foreman.

 Military Service before 1914